 A robust evidence base is key to delivering effective solutions to prevent and respond to family violence.
 High quality research evidence helps us to understand what works, what requires adjustment, and what gaps remain in the evidence base to target our ongoing research efforts.

 In February 2022 the whole of Victorian Government Family Violence Research Agenda 2021-24 (the Research Agenda) was released.
-The Research articulates the Victorian Government’s research priorities and provides a focus point for research commissioned by the Victorian Government to be initiated by universities, the sector or industry partners.
+The Research Agenda articulates the Victorian Government’s research priorities and provides a focus point for research commissioned by the Victorian Government to be initiated by universities, the sector or industry partners.

 The Research Program 2021-24 (Research Program) is Family Safety’s Victoria’s (FSV) approach to deliver on the Research Agenda.
 It sets out how FSV will work with universities, industry, and the sector to deliver research aligned to the Research Agenda.

 Phase 1 of the Program opened in March 2022 and 13 projects were confirmed in August 2022.

 Phase 2 of the Program is now open for applications.

 A strong and effective family violence research program is key to delivering long-term, sustainable reform of our family violence system.
 It shows us what is working, what needs to be adjusted, and where to focus our efforts for the greatest impact and effect.
 Four focus areas articulate government’s commitment to developing a robust evidence base to inform decision making.

 Focus area 1: Augment and build the evidence base on Family Violence